Rozhin-so/markdown-portfolio/_includes/04-lists.md

-#here is a list of my favorit things
+#here is a list of my favorite things
 - Long walk
 - Dance
 - learning